iamcharankumar/bitbucket_github_migration/README.md

 your removal patterns carefully, and use BFG for the heavy lifting.
 Then sit back while `git push --mirror` does the happy final dance.

-**Finally, the test automation repo migration was completed nice and clean, moving from Bitbucket to GitHub!**

 # EXTRAS

 ## Why BFG, not git filter-repo?